ronggang/transmission-web-control/README.md

 Introduction
 -------------------
 Transmission Web Control is a custom web UI.
-The project began in [Goolge Code](https://code.google.com/p/transmission-control/).
+The project began in [Goolge Code](https://code.google.com/p/transmission-control/).Welcome to give me any feedback or submit a Pull Request.

 ### Support Transmission Version
  - Transmission 2.40 and above (RPC version: 14 and above)

+### Fixed issues
+I will do my best to fix the issues in this repo.
+ - Updated the install tar file
+ - Fixed several typos in English interface
+ - Added http install script
+ - Added install.sh with English comments
+ - Updated easyui to 1.5.1 and jquery to 1.12.4 By -- @balonik
+ - Fixed issue #20, #21, #23, #39, #40, #43, #44 By -- @balonik

 ### Features
  - Add torrent files or URLs